ailianligit/ailianligit.github.io/PaperReports/Pruning/PruneFL@TNNLS 2022.md

 - experiments
   - reduce the training time compared to conventional FL and various other pruning-based methods
   - the pruned model with automatically determined size converges to an accuracy that is very similar to the original model, and it is also a lottery ticket of the original model

+## Introduction

+- computation power, communication bandwidth, memory and storage size, and so on